-- Methane was not detected. - > Hydrogen sulfide was not detected.
+- ➢ Methane was not detected. - Hydrogen sulfide was detected at low concentrations of 0.001 ppm well below the OEHHA Acute REL of 0.03 ppm.

 The majority of the regulatory limits we are comparing against are Reference Exposure Levels (RELs) developed and published by California's Office of Environmental Health Hazards (OEHHA).
 OEHHA is one of six agencies under the umbrella of the California Environmental Protection Agency (Cal/EPA).
 OEHHA's overall mission is to protect and enhance public health and the environment by scientific evaluation of risks posed by hazardous substances.